MASTG-TECH-0133: Software Composition Analysis (SCA) of iOS Dependencies by Scanning Package Manager Artifacts

 $ dependency-check --enableExperimental -f SARIF --nvdApiKey <YOUR-API-KEY> -s Cartfile.resolved

-The output is always a SARIF file which can be viewed using the Sarif viewer plugin in Visual Studio Code (vscode).
-Any known vulnerabilities found will be listed with their CVE number and description.
+The output is always a SARIF file, which can be viewed using the Sarif viewer plugin in Visual Studio Code (vscode).
+Any known vulnerabilities will be listed with their CVE numbers and descriptions.

 You can only scan one file at a time.
 When scanning for CocoaPods or Carthage, use the same command but scan the corresponding dependency manager file.